JakovFreund/tabletop-assistant/tasks.md

 - go through each statuseffect and program it in.
 - go through actual dnd (not bg3) subraces, subclasses, spells, conditions and add/modify the ones you have
 - Postman website or vsc extension for POST requests
+- a the bottom of the screen is a log (player pings, DM pings, DM actions/changes all go there), has ability to filter only DM actions
+- when a player pings a spell, the log prints out all the info and buttons for the DM which i can use to autosubtract turnresources, autofocus damage textboxes (by drag n droping damage on the target creature and just entering appropriate amounts for each type, also autofill in if not dice notation) autoapply statuseffect by drag n drop (with info about the target type [self, enemy...] for clearer gameflow)
+- the players see the buttons but can't use them

 - --- WEBAPP RESEARCH & CONVERSION TIME ---